Time Management Statistics (2026 Edition)

 Getting a good night’s sleep has multiple benefits that go beyond better time management.

-Interestingly, the report also found that Americans have the most disrupted sleep, rating their sleep quality at just 57 out of 100.
+Interestingly, the report also found that Americans have the most disrupted sleep, with a sleep quality rating of just 57 out of 100.

 With a global average sleep score of only 63 out of 100, we must rethink our sleep habits to become more productive.